Claudio Borghi (footballer): Personal life

 His son, Filippo Borghi Pagnuco, was with the Unión Española youth ranks as a striker, but he switched to the rugby union when he was a student of Redland School, representing Chile at international tournaments.

 Other works

 Borghi spent over six years with TNT Sports Chile (before Canal del Fútbol) as a football commentator between 2019 and 2025.
 In March 2025, he switched to ESPN Chile.
+In March 2026, he moved back to TNT Sports Chile.

 In March 2025, Borghi assumed as an adviser for Argentinos Juniors.

+In February 2026, Claudio and his son, Filippo, joined the sports streaming media Picado TV Chile.